jerbaroo/database-generic/README.md

 ## Quick Start

-The [tutorial as code](tutorial/tutorial/Main.hs) is the recommended way of becoming familiar with `database-generic`.
+The [runnable tutorial](tutorial/tutorial/Main.hs) is the recommended way of becoming familiar with `database-generic`.

 To run the tutorial on your machine: